okta/okta-signin-widget/README.md

 Array of custom link objects `{text, href, target}` that will be added to the *"Need help signing in?"* section.
 The `target` of the link is optional.

-- **features.autoFocus** - Automatically focuses the first input field of any form when displayed.
-Defaults to `true`.

 ### Hooks

 Asynchronous callbacks can be invoked before or after a specific view is rendered.
 Hooks can be used to add custom logic such as instrumentation, logging, or additional user input.
 Normal execution is blocked while the hook function is executing and will resume after the Promise returned from the hook function resolves.
 Hooks can be added via config, as shown below, or at runtime using the [before](#before) or [after](#after) methods.
 The full list of views can be found in [RemediationConstants.js](https://github.com/okta/okta-signin-widget/blob/master/src/v2/ion/RemediationConstants.js#L19).